-- 2.10 Complaints from Members: If the Subject Member refuses to agree to submit a written apology, the Monitoring Officer or Deputy Monitoring Officer will approach the respective Chief Whips, the aggrieved Member and the Subject Member to explore whether the Members are prepared to take part in a mediation/conciliation process which will be facilitated by a suitably qualified independent person.
-The purpose of this process will be to try to agree a mutually acceptable resolution of the complaint. - 2.11 Complaints from the public (including staff): If the Subject Member refuses to agree to submit a written apology, the same process as that identified above in 2.10, will be followed.
+- 2.10 Complaints from Members: Should the matter not be resolved at Stage Two, the Monitoring Officer or Deputy Monitoring Officer will approach the respective Chief Whips, the aggrieved Member and the Subject Member to explore whether the Members are prepared to take part in a mediation/conciliation process which will be facilitated by a suitably qualified independent person.
+The purpose of this process will be to try to agree a mutually acceptable resolution of the complaint. - 2.11 Complaints from the public (including staff): Should the matter not be resolved at Stage Two, the same process as detailed in 2.10, will be followed.